 It is important to note that Ozempic or Wegovy is likely not the best solution for the average person just hoping for a quick weight loss solution.
 The medication has several gastrointestinal side effects, such as nausea, vomiting, diarrhea and constipation.

 “Obesity is a chronic disease, meaning you have to treat it all the time,” Dr. Gonzalez explains.
 “So, for any patient who doesn’t modify their eating or physical activity habits, they’re at risk of regaining the weight.
 A patient with obesity always has to be cognizant that they have to make lifelong habit changes to help control their weight, and some need to be on medication long-term.”

-At the end of the day, Ozempic is one of many other potential treatment options for those wanting to lead a healthier life.
+At the end of the day, semaglutide is one of many other potential treatment options for those wanting to lead a healthier life.
 The key to success is finding the path that’s right for you.

 “Every day, weight loss medications and surgery are becoming safer and helping patients have a healthier life,” Dr. Gonzalez says.
-“It’s very important to discuss with your primary care provider about what options you have for weight loss.”
+“It’s very important to discuss with your primary care provider what options you have for weight loss.”

 Learn about the weight loss solutions we provide at Bon Secours.